|

 The door to the balcony was open.
 Why would he go out there?

-Eowyn ran to the door and wrenched it fully open.
-And, for a split
+Eowyn ran to the door and wrenched it fully open and, for a split

 second, she froze at the sight before her.